Rurik/Noriben/README.md

 </pre>

 ## Errors?
 One common error that appears is due to how Python 2.7 handles Ctrl-C calls during a sleep.
-This is seen in operation as soon as Ctrl-C is pressed with the following errors:
+This is seen in operation as soon as Ctrl-C is pressed with the following errors, shown below.
+Note that this only applies to Python 2 users with older code.
+Now that the code requires Python 3, this is less of an issue.

 <pre>
 [*] Launching Procmon ...